 Isabella got an opportunity to show her worth to the monsters.
-If she can succeed in her goal, she will receive freedom and something even more appealing.
+If she succeeds in her goal, she will receive freedom and something even more appealing.

-The Promised Neverland season two began with Emma, Ray, and the rest of the children being rescued from the Grace Field in the final episode because of their success in escaping Isabella, who was imprisoned and tortured by the demons.
+The Promised Neverland season two begins with Emma, Ray, and the rest of the children being rescued from the Grace Field in the final episode due to their success in escaping Isabella, who is imprisoned and tortured by the demons.

 They did, however, give her another chance to prove her worth, which she gladly accepted.

 Isabella was a farm kid, and this would make her more compassionate towards the orphans she looked after.

 What made her accept the demons’ request to locate the children and condemn them to their fates?